radareorg/radare.org/gsoc/2018/tasks.md

 So the most important part of supporting heap analysis is to create a new subset of commands, and put all that stuff under data analysis or debugger-wide features, not in the target debugger backend.
 Moreover many things are done in C while they can be solved with format strings.

+### Vtables analysis, RTTI and SEH
+Modern object oriented languages such as C++, ObjectiveC, Swift, D, etc are usually implement virtual tables for their methods, classes and other entities relationshop.
+For better understanding such programs it is vital to see this relationship loaded as a types and indicated in disassembly view.
+See [#6851](https://github.com/radare/radare2/issues/6851) to check other tools and scripts available for this task, articles about vtables structure and requirements for radare2.

 ## META - Graphs [#6967](https://github.com/radare/radare2/issues/6967)

 ### Better unicode support in graphs